kristophesankar/pomolotl/README.md

 # ⏱️ DoroTimer
 #  Introduction
 (This is in active development) A pomodoro timer web app built with Next js and XSTATE!

+# Background / Motivation
+Pomodoro is a time management technique developed by Francesco Cirillo in the late 1980s.
+The technique involves breaking work into focused intervals of 25 minutes, called "Pomodoros," separated by short breaks of 5-10 minutes.
+After four Pomodoros, a longer break of 15-30 minutes is taken.

+The idea behind the Pomodoro technique is that by breaking work into smaller, more manageable intervals, it becomes easier to focus and avoid distractions.
+It also helps to prevent burnout by providing regular breaks to rest and recharge.

+The name "Pomodoro" comes from the Italian word for tomato, which is what Cirillo used as a timer when he first developed the technique.
+Today, there are many digital Pomodoro timers available, making it easy to implement the technique in your work routine.

 # State Chart
 - An interactive state chart for the state machine can be found here: (State Chart)(https://stately.ai/viz/b5311ee3-ad7d-45d5-b3df-247d2e31bf23)
 ## State Chart 1

 ![state_chart_1](https://user-images.githubusercontent.com/33190221/235471827-028b006c-bc4a-4020-b4d6-b0a803e9b405.png)
 ## State Chart 2
 ![state_chart_2](https://user-images.githubusercontent.com/33190221/235472190-231cc4f8-8bb9-4094-8d67-c71edfe94e24.png)